W-Floyd/furnace/README.md

 Sizes 1024px and above are known not to be loaded in Minecraft, and so 512px is the largest default size.
 4096px is the largest size I have sucessfully processed, as 8192px segfaults when I run out of memory (16gb RAM + 4gb swap).

+If a render run is cancelled, it may leave incomplete images.
+If you find you have odd results, or get errors about missing dependencies, forcefully re-render to fix it.

 Documentation could be better - I may eventually clean things up.

 See https://github.com/W-Floyd/Angl-Resource-Pack for the reference resource pack from which you can reference.